The Conspiracy

 There taught him tortures unimagined by innocence.

-Yet he pleaded for our pardon in his fierce passion.
+Yet he pleaded our pardon in his fierce passion.

 Warring on our wickedness, he dragged it to death,